Home » Lucid CEO: It Is Not Possible To Make An Affordable Pickup Truck Without An Internal Combustion Engine

 Before I conclude this post, I want to be clear about what Rawlinson is and isn’t saying when he states the quote in the headline: “The only way you can make an affordable pickup truck today that works is internal combustion.”
 Because obviously some Rivian and F-150 Lightning fans might want to have a word.
 What Rawlison is saying is that the manufacturing costs — independent of government subsidies, though currently even including them likely wouldn’t change this fact — of building a pickup truck with similar capabilities as a modern gasoline pickup truck are too high to compete, price wise, with those gasoline pickup trucks.
 I implore you to check out my article “EVs Are Just The Wrong Tool For Serious Towing In 2024” to read a bit more about just how the expected use-cases for pickup trucks increases their Vehicle Demand Energy to such a point that they necessitate humongous, pricy battery packs.
 (The ~215 kWh Chevy Silverado EV, which is the EV pickup truck that comes closest to ICE trucks in towing range, is gets described a “All Battery, No Luxury” for a reason).

-Obviously, if we look past use cases like SAE J2807 Davis Dam and instead design a smaller truck to be an around-town cruiser with a softer, slipperier fascia like a Ford Maverick, then maybe you could build a cheap-ish pickup truck, but that’s not what Rawlinson is taking about.
+Obviously, if we look past use cases like SAE J2807 Davis Dam and instead design a smaller truck to be an around-town cruiser with a softer, slipperier fascia like a Ford Maverick, then maybe you could build a cheap-ish pickup truck, but that’s not what Rawlinson is talking about.
 If we’re talking about America’s bread-and-butter, the half-ton pickup truck that has to remain competitive with the F-150 and Chevy Silverado and Ram 1500?
 No, an affordable EV truck in that category just isn’t feasible right now.
 If you throw the $/kWh into an equation with mi/kWh in strenuous use case, along with customers’ desired range, the math just doesn’t work out.

 ADVERTISEMENT